Turkey–Yemen relations

-Turkey and Yemen have a very long and deep historical ties, spanned from the Ottoman Empire to the modern era.
+Turkey and Yemen have very long and deep historical ties, spanned from the Ottoman Empire to the modern era.
 However, their relationship is mostly very complicated with both the Ottoman occupation and Yemeni rebellion against the Turks.
-Turkey has an embassy in Sana'a, but it closed down in 2015, after the outbreak of Yemeni Civil War.
+Turkey had an embassy in Sana'a, but it closed down in 2015, after the outbreak of Yemeni Civil War.
 Yemen has an embassy in Ankara.

 History

 Yemen under Ottoman Empire

 The Ottomans began their expansion in Arabia at 16th century and had reached its peak of expansion by entering Yemen.
 After a number of conflicts between the Turks and Zaydis, the Ottomans effectively conquered Yemen and put it into control.
 However, anti-Ottoman unrest soon erupted in Yemen and the Ottomans would be soon expelled from the country a century later.
 Nonetheless, war continued when Al-Mu'ayyad Muhammad, who expelled the Turks, led an army to conquer Mecca.
 His expedition was a complete disaster as the Ottomans defeated the Zaydis in the city.
 However, after the war, the Ottomans didn't return to Yemen for two centuries.

 At 19th century however, the Ottomans would manage to return to Yemen, and due to the Zaydis' disunity, the Ottomans would be able to put Yemen into its domain for another century.
 However, widespread corruption and ongoing rebellion against the Turks by Yemeni tribes had costed economic drains for the Ottoman Empire.
 Nonetheless, the Ottomans were able to keep Yemen until the end of World War I.